oddlama/embedded-devices/embedded-devices/README.md

 }
 ```

-Here we use the `I2cDevice` interface provided by `embedded-registers`, which
+Here we use the `I2cDevice` interface provided by `embedded-interfaces`, which
 already implements the necessary trait from above.
 This means we pass down the
 given interface implementation plus some compile time information like the kind
 of I2C address that the device uses (7/10-bit).
 In turn, `I2cDevice` provides a